arcanelab/RetroSim/docs/Graphics.md

 (Later: Half-res mode: 240x128)

+### Palette memory

+This is where the RGBA (32-bit) values are defined for the 256 colors in the palette.
+Since a color is defined by four bytes (one bye for the reg, green, blue and alpha components each), the palette memory is 256*4 = 1024 bytes long.

+The palette RAM is initialized with the default palette, but it's writeable so it can be modified.

 ### Map memory

 The map memory defines what tiles are shown on the map.
 Each byte-sized element in the map memory is an index into the tile-memory.